malbarmavi/Helper/README.md

   string value = "Hello";
   bool result = Strings.IsValid(value);
   ```
- In addition [Sys](http://github.com/mbarmawi/sys) project build on top of helper and use SystemInfo function.
+ In addition [Sys](http://github.com/mbarmawi/sys) project build on top of helper and use SystemInfo functions.

 ##License
  Helper is freely distributable under the terms of the MIT license.